-If information is deleted from a configuration during editing then these deletions are indicated by a line scored through the list entry while the configuration is still not yet activated.
-The deleted entry only disappears completely when the configuration changes are activated.
+If information is deleted from a configuration during editing then these deletes are indicated by a line scored through the list entry while the configuration is still not yet activated.
+The deleted entry only disappears completely when the changes are activated.

-For example, we can delete the Drop_All IP rule created previously by right clicking the IP rule and selecting Delete from the context menu.
+For example, we can delete the drop all IP rule created in the previous paragraph by right clicking the rule and selecting Delete in the context menu.

-Name 🔺 Log Src If Src Net Dest If Dest Net Service Application Schedule Add

-1 Drop_A I 🗸 🛒 any 🏹 all-nets 🛒 any 🏹 all-nets 🗟 all_services
+Name 🔺 Log Src If Src Net Dest If Dest Net Service Application Schedule Add 1 Drop_Al × . 🛒 any 🏹 all-nets 🛒 any 🏹 all-nets 💫 all_services Edit 1 Disable

-Edit 1 1

-Delete

-Disable